xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 	  name will be ignored.
 If unset or empty then the document data is parsed as one field per line in the format NAME=VALUE (where NAME is assumed not to contain '=').
+        * weighting - set the weighting scheme to use, and (optionally) the parameters to use if the weighting scheme supports them.
+The syntax is a string consisting of the scheme name followed by any parameters, all separated by whitespace.
+Any parameters not specified will use their default values.
+Valid scheme names are ``bm25``, ``bool``, and ``trad``.  e.g. ``$set{weighting,bm25 1 0.8}``

 $setrelevant{docids}
 	add documents into the RSet